Limitless-Dreamer/themetalogician/README.md

              - Non-Self (There is a self but not a permanent one, it changes from moment to                    moment, it a stream of processess.)

-         - [[1.
-MISSIONS/THE SYSTEM OF THE FOUR NOBLE TRUTHS - Explained - Youtube/Karma-Action-points-experience|Karma-Action-points-experience]]] (The Law of cause and effect.)
+         - [Karma-Action-points-experience](Karma-Action-points-experience.md) (The Law of cause and effect.)

          - [[1.
 MISSIONS/THE SYSTEM OF THE FOUR NOBLE TRUTHS - Explained - Youtube/DEPENDENT ORIGINATION-CAUSATION|DEPENDENT ORIGINATION-CAUSATION]]